alexfernandez/alexfernandez.github.io/2017/origins-language.md

 Going further back in the past, partial reconstructions such as the enlightening work done with Indoeuropean shows that many elements of language that we take for granted are relatively recent additions.
-Proto-Indo-European (PIE) developed gender gradually, as explained by [Luraghi (2011)](#ref06).
+For instance, Proto-Indo-European (PIE) developed gender gradually, as explained by [Luraghi (2011)](#ref06).

 How far back can we go with reconstructions?